HMuraja/mythology-quiz/README.md

 # Greek Mythology Quiz
-Greek Mythology Quiz is a quiz game for anyone interested to test their knowledge in this area.
-There are three difficulty levels: basic, moderate and chanllenging.
-Player is requested also to enter their initials so incase they hit the hight score, their user name will be listed on the scoreboard.
+Greek Mythology Quiz is a quiz game for anyone interested to test their knowledge in the topic.
+Player can choose questions from three cathegories: basic, moderate and chanllenging.

-Scoreboard can be found from the dropdown menu in the corner, along with about, and quit game options.
-About section shares game instructions and quit game is used if player wishes to quit while playing.

-Once the player has selected a name and difficulty level, they can click the play button and start the game.
-Player will be given 8 questions from the pool of 20 questions of the selected difficulty.
-Player needs to select the right answer from 3 options with a given time limit of 30 seconds.
+Once the player has entered a name and chosen a question cathegory, they can click the play button and the game will start.
+Player will be given 5 questions from the pool of the selected difficulty.
+Player needs to select the right answer from 3 options.
 With every right answer player accumulates points.
-More difficult the game is more points each answer gives the player.
-Both score and time is shown on the screen.
+More challenging questions will generate more points.
+Once the quiz is over the player will be given a the final score and a choice to play again.
+Game can be played multiple times as questions are always generated randomly.

 ## Features